chrisbanes/haze/docs/migrating-0.9.md

 )
 ```

-#### Default style functionality on Modifier.haze has been removed
+#### Default style functionality on Modifier.haze has been moved

-- **What:** In previous versions, there was a `style` parameter on `Modifier.haze`, which has been removed in v0.9.
+- **What:** In previous versions, there was a `style` parameter on `Modifier.haze`, which has been moved in v0.9.
-- **Migration:** Move all styling to `Modifier.hazeChild` calls.
+- **Migration:** Use the new [LocalHazeStyle](api/haze/dev.chrisbanes.haze/-local-haze-style.html) composition local instead.
-- **Why:** Previously `Modifier.haze` to be the source of truth for styling, as it was responsible for all drawing.
-With the changes listed below, drawing is now the responsibility of the children themselves, therefore it makes little sense to invert the responsibility.
+- **Why:** Composition locals are used throughout styling frameworks, so this is a better API going forward.

 #### HazeArea has been removed